cozytony/defi-risk-book/src/self-custody-layer.md

 **Reveal seed phrase**

-- Storing your seed phrase encrypted on your device and opening an infected file that installs a virus that sends the encryptoed file to the hacker
+- Storing your seed phrase encrypted on your device and opening an infected file that installs a virus that sends the encrypted file to the hacker
 - Entering your seed phrase into a fraudulent website
-- Revealing a recovery QR code (usually over video chat with fraudulent "support" call)
+- Revealing a recovery QR code (usually over video chat with a fraudulent "support" call)
 - Using an insecure seed phrase generator that allows an attacker to brute force generate your seed phrase (example: [profanity](https://halborn.com/explained-the-profanity-address-generator-hack-september-2022/))

 **Permit asset transfer**